 Last month, the U.S. Copyright Office announced a new group registration option for short online literary works, which will allow creators to save money when registering blogs, articles, and other short text-based works.
 Applications for this new group registration option are expected to become available August 17, 2020, but the Office notes that unanticipated delays in system development could impact that date.
 There will be a public announcement when this option officially becomes available to applicants.
+(Update: this group registration option became available on October 29, 2020)

 The New Group Registration